Cecilia Bartoli: Performing career

 Bartoli made her professional opera debut in 1987 at the Arena di Verona.
 The following year, she undertook the role of Rosina in Rossini's The Barber of Seville at the Cologne Opera, the Schwetzingen Festival, and the Zurich Opera, earning rave reviews.
 Working with conductors Daniel Barenboim and Nikolaus Harnoncourt, Bartoli focused on Mozart roles, such as Zerlina in Don Giovanni and Dorabella in Così fan tutte, and, from then on, her career developed internationally.

 In 1990, she made her debut at the Opéra Bastille as Cherubino in Mozart's The Marriage of Figaro, and her debut at the Hamburg State Opera as Idamantes in Mozart's Idomeneo, followed, in 1991, by her La Scala debut as Isolier in Le comte Ory a performance that solidified her reputation as one of the world's leading Rossini singers.

 In 1996, Bartoli debuted at the Metropolitan Opera as Despina in Così fan tutte and returned in 1997 to sing the title role of La Cenerentola and, in 1998, as Susanna in The Marriage of Figaro.
 In 2000, she sang in another Mozart soprano role, Donna Elvira in Don Giovanni, at the Deutsche Oper Berlin.
 In 2001, she made her long-awaited Royal Opera House debut, in the roles of Euridice and the Genio in the London stage premiere of Haydn's L'anima del filosofo.

-She is foreign member of the Royal Swedish Academy of Music.
+She is a foreign member of the Royal Swedish Academy of Music.

 Work in Baroque music

 In addition to her focus on Mozart and Rossini, Bartoli has also spent much of her career performing and recording Baroque and early Classical era music by such composers as Gluck, Vivaldi, Haydn, and Salieri.
 In early 2005, she sang Cleopatra in Handel's Giulio Cesare.
 She often performs with the Baroque ensemble Il Giardino Armonico.
 (Note: One may find examples of Bartoli’s performances here: Jean-Melchior Delpias (2012).
 "Ombra Mai Fu Cécilia Bartoli"; Woltomckaft Smith (2009).
 "Cecilia Bartoli – Son qual nave.")

 In 2012, Bartoli produced Mission, which premiered the works of Agostino Steffani, a lesser-known Baroque composer.
 She also produced a CD of his works, as well as an extended performance video that portrays her as the priest-composer Agostino in the Palace of Versailles.
 The video is known for its historic and visual accuracy of the Baroque period, conveyed through her performance, as well as the setting, wardrobe, and cinematography."

+She performed the Olympic Hymn at the 2026 Winter Olympics opening ceremony, held in Milan's San Siro stadium.